 In the period following Sparta’s exit from the pan-Hellenic alliance until the outbreak of war with Athens, several major events took place:

-- Tegea, an important city on the Peloponnese, revolted in c.
+- Tegea, an important Greek city state on the Peloponnese, revolted in c.
 471 BCE, and Sparta was forced to fight a series of battles to quell this rebellion and restore Tegean loyalty.

-- A massive earthquake struck the city in c.
+- A massive earthquake struck the city state in c.
 464 BCE, devastating the population

-- Significant parts of the helot population revolted after the earthquake, which consumed the attention of the Spartans.
+- Significant parts of the helot population revolted after the earthquake, which consumed the attention of Spartan citizens.
 They received help from the Athenians in this affair, but the Athenians were sent home, a move that caused tensions between the two sides to rise, and leading eventually to war.

 The First Peloponnesian War